Do Contemporary Causal Inference Models Capture Real-World Heterogeneity? Findings from a Large-Scale Benchmark: Abstract

 \section{Abstract}

-We present unexpected findings from a large-scale benchmark study evaluating Conditional Average Treatment Effect (CATE) estimation algorithms.
-By running 16 modern CATE models across 43,200 datasets, we find that: (a) 62\% of CATE estimates have a higher Mean Squared Error (MSE) than a trivial zero-effect predictor, rendering them ineffective; (b) in datasets with at least one useful CATE estimate, 80\% still have higher MSE than a constant-effect model; and (c) Orthogonality-based models outperform other models only 30\% of the time, despite widespread optimism about their performance.
-These findings expose significant limitations in current CATE models and suggest ample opportunities for further research.
+We present unexpected findings from a large-scale benchmark study evaluating Conditional Average Treatment Effect (CATE) estimation algorithms, i.e., CATE models.
+By running 16 modern CATE models on 12 datasets and 43,200 sampled variants generated through diverse observational sampling strategies, we find that: (a) 62\% of CATE estimates have a higher Mean Squared Error (MSE) than a trivial zero-effect predictor, rendering them ineffective; (b) in datasets with at least one useful CATE estimate, 80\% still have higher MSE than a constant-effect model; and (c) Orthogonality-based models outperform other models only 30\% of the time, despite widespread optimism about their performance.
+These findings \CHECK{highlight significant challenges in current CATE models and underscore the need for broader evaluation and methodological improvements.}

 Our findings stem from a novel application of \textit{observational sampling}, originally developed to evaluate Average Treatment Effect (ATE) estimates from observational methods with experiment data.
-To adapt observational sampling for CATE evaluation, we introduce a statistical parameter, $Q$, equal to MSE minus a constant and preserves the ranking of models by their MSE.
-We then derive a family of sample statistics, collectively called $\hat{Q}$, that can be computed from real-world data.
-We prove that $\hat{Q}$ is a consistent estimator of $Q$ under mild technical conditions.
-When used in observational sampling, $\hat{Q}$ is unbiased and asymptotically selects the model with the smallest MSE.
-To ensure the benchmark reflects real-world heterogeneity, we handpick datasets where outcomes come from field rather than simulation.
-By combining the new observational sampling method, new statistics, and real-world datasets, the benchmark provides a unique perspective on CATE estimator performance and uncover gaps in capturing real-world heterogeneity.
+To adapt observational sampling for CATE evaluation, we introduce a statistical parameter, $Q$, equal to MSE minus a constant and preserves the ranking of models by their MSE. \CHECK{We then derive a family of sample statistics, collectively called $\hat{Q}$, that can be computed from real-world data.
+When used in observational sampling, $\hat{Q}$ is an unbiased estimator of $Q$ and asymptotically selects the model with the smallest MSE. }To ensure the benchmark reflects real-world heterogeneity, we handpick datasets where outcomes come from field rather than simulation. \CHECK{By integrating observational sampling, new statistics, and real-world datasets, the benchmark provides new insights into CATE model performance and reveals gaps in capturing real-world heterogeneity, emphasizing the need for more robust benchmarks.}